CALL DAY & EVENING

 Why Courts Don’t Want You Drinking

 Courts have seen this situation before—alcohol and poor decisions often go hand in hand, much like peanut butter and jelly.
-They’re not trying to ruin your social life—they’re trying to keep you from making the same mistakes that got you arrested in the first place.
+They’re not trying to ruin your social life.
+They’re trying to keep you from making the same mistakes that got you arrested in the first place.

 The Maryland court system handles thousands of probation violations every year.
 A massive chunk of them involve alcohol in some way.
 These aren’t random coincidences – there’s a clear pattern that courts have learned to recognize.